Jie-jiao05/Death-License/starter_folder-main/README.md

 Statement on LLM usage:  LLMs were used in the making of this paper.

-## Some checks

 - [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
+- [ ] Change the README title so that it's not Starter folder （but r studio do not allow me to change it, so I just have to keep it)
-- [ ] Remove files that you're not using